interledger4j/connector-performance/README.md

 ### Storage Bucket

 Nothing particularly fancy about this: we just need some storage bucket to write our reports to.
+The only specific setting that is (currently) necessary is that the bucket be publicly viewable in order to see the reports render.

 The fancier bit happens during machine creation since we end up mounting the bucket via `gcsfuse` to a path the Docker container will write the results to.

 ### Cloud Function for creating VMs

+The JavaScript for this function can be found in [the gcp-resources/cloud-function/index.js file](gcp-resources/cloud-function/index.js).

 We rely on a Google Cloud function that will spawn a virtual machine configured with Docker and the container we seek to run.
-The machine created
+The machine created runs with the service account specified above which allows it to run a command to kill itself after the job completes.

+The function accepts a JSON payload to allow configuration of the load test.
+Below is an example object that contains the field names we care about for executing a test.

 ```json
 {